Michael Peterson (singer): Michael Peterson

 Orrall suggested that Peterson sign to a recording contract, and in December 1996, Peterson was signed to Reprise Records, a division of the Warner Music Group.
 His debut single, "Drink, Swear, Steal & Lie", was released that year, charting at No. 3 on the Billboard country charts and No. 86 on the Billboard Hot 100.
 It was the lead-off single to Peterson's self-titled debut album (not to be confused with the Christian album of the same name from 1986), which also produced four more chart singles.
 The second one, "From Here to Eternity", became Peterson's first and only Number One hit, while "Too Good to Be True" reached No. 8.
-Following it were "When the Bartender Cries" at No. 37 and "By the Book" at No. 19.
+Following it was "When the Bartender Cries" at No. 37 and "By the Book" at No. 19.
 The album was certified gold by the RIAA for shipping 500,000 copies in the U.S. Also in 1997, Peterson was named Male Artist of the Year by Billboard.

 In 1998, Peterson appeared on Jenny Simpson's 1998 self-titled album, singing duet vocals on "Grow Young with You".
 Peterson made a guest appearance on a 1998 episode of Walker, Texas Ranger called "Eyes of a Ranger."